AI Use Cases/Manufacturing

 The Problem

 Manufacturing plants operate with static workforce schedules built weeks in advance, yet production demand shifts daily due to supply chain disruptions, machine breakdowns, and customer order changes.
-HR teams manually cross-reference work orders from SAP S/4HANA or Epicor against shift rosters, skill matrices, and compliance requirements - a process that takes 4-6 hours per week and produces schedules that become obsolete within days.
+HR teams manually cross-reference work orders from SAP S/4HANA or Epicor against shift rosters, skill matrices, and compliance requirements - a process that takes hours every week and produces schedules that become obsolete within days.
 When a CNC line goes down or a rush order arrives, supervisors scramble to reassign personnel, often pulling skilled inspectors or setup technicians from planned maintenance, creating downstream quality and safety risks.

 Revenue & Operational Impact